Accessing Your Score Reports

 Only teachers authorized through the AP Course Audit for the most current year for which AP score data has been released have access to their students’ exam scores online.

 - Teachers must have their course authorization renewed every year to continue to have access to current and previous years’ reports.
-For example, teachers authorized for the 2018-19 school year are able to view their 2019 administration reports now.
+For example, teachers authorized for the 2019-20 school year are able to view their 2020 administration reports now through June 2021.

 Access for Principals and AP Coordinators with AP Course Audit Accounts

-In June 2020, the College Board will email 2020 access codes to AP coordinators and principals designated on their school’s 2019-20 Participation Forms and to 2019-20 AP Course Audit administrators.
+In June 2021, the College Board will email 2021 access codes to AP coordinators and principals designated on their school’s 2020-21 Participation Forms.

-Access for School and District Administrators and Others Without AP Course Audit Accounts
+Access for School and District Administrators and Others Without AP Course Audit or AP Registration and Ordering Accounts

-School and district administrators who do not have a 2019-20 AP Course Audit account will need an access code to view 2020 scores online if:
+School and district administrators who do not currently have AP Course Audit or AP Registration and Ordering access will need an access code to view 2021 scores online.

-- They did not access previous years’ AP Exam scores online in the past year and a half;
+Note: If you have an account but did not access previous years’ AP Exam scores online in the past year, your access will be deactivated.

-Authorized school and district administrators may share the code to provide access to AP Score Reports for Educators with up to five staff members.
-Administrators are advised to keep access codes in a secure place and distribute only to staff with the appropriate permissions to view student-level data.
+Authorized school administrators may share their school access code to provide access to AP Score Reports for Educators with up to five staff members.
+School administrators are advised to keep access codes in a secure place and distribute only to staff with the appropriate permissions to view student-level data.

-Department chairs can either request that an administrator forward score data to them or the school's principal may provide them with an access code that will give them school administrator access.
-With administrator-level access, staff members will have access to all student-level results from the school, including subjects outside their department.
+School department chairs can either request that an administrator forward score data to them or the school's principal may provide them with an access code that will give them school administrator access.
+With school administrator-level access, staff members will have access to all student-level results from the school, including subjects outside their department.